bagglerock/TriviaGame/README.md

 ### Overview

-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Be sure to layout this app with valid HTML and stylish CSS.

 This is a fun little take on Trivia.
 I could not think of any questions or answers so I wanted to create a list of questions and answers that made absolutely no sense.

 This is written in basic HTML using some Bootstrap, a little CSS, Javascript and Jquery.